zaphB/polyp/README.md

     diamond() - text('A', dy=5)
 ```

-Like the `SYMBOL` and `LAYER` keywords, `SHAPE` must be placed at the beginning of a line. `SHAPE` is followed by the desired symbol name and a pair of round brackets.
+Like the `SYMBOL` and `LAYER` keywords, `SHAPE` must be upper case and placed at the beginning of a line. `SHAPE` is followed by the desired symbol name and a pair of round brackets.
 The following lines specify the desired geometry.
 In this example, the shape name is `diamond` and the geometry is given by a square rotated by 45 degrees.
 Later, in the layers of the symbol `main`, this shape is created using the statement `diamond()`.
 As shown, all available methods to manipulate geometry can also be applied to `diamond()`.

 **Important:** it is not possible to use gdsII references for `SHAPE`s in polyp. `SHAPE`s are always copied as often as they are used in the geometry.
 It is also not possible to use multiple layers in a `SHAPE`.
 If you want reference the same piece of geometry multiple times in your script to save memory, or if you want to define multi layered geometries, you are looking for the gdsII symbol and symbol references, which are described later in this tutorial.

-It is often desirable to define abstract shapes that use free parameters.
+It is often desirable to define shapes that use free parameters.
 In polyp, this can be done by specifying an argument list in the brackets of the `SHAPE` definition:

 ```
 SHAPE label(string, height)